 - regularly attends conferences and workshops throughout the country

-- visits a minimum of fifty schools yearly, both in the U.S. and internationally, to better understand the right fit and match for her students
+- visits on average fifty schools yearly, both in the U.S. and internationally, to better understand the right fit and match for her students

 - stays connected to other professionals in the field as a member of several professional organizations including the Independent Educational Consultants Association (IECA), the National Association for College Admission Counseling (NACAC) and the New York State Association for College Admission Counseling (NYSACAC)

 - served as the Treasurer of IECA and a member of the Board of Directors and the Executive Committee, and as a former member of the Executive Board of NYSACAC

 - teaches on the faculty of the IECA Summer Training Institute, an intensive summer session for new educational consultants

 - is a Certified Educational Planner (CEP), the top distinction for educational consultants and college counselors